 Yet another interest is cinematic rock, foundation of McLean and Ziv’s current band, “Directors.”
 In a society that can sometimes be several layers of media deep, the band chose the name Directors, McLean explained, as an invitation to audience and musicians alike: “We’re all creating this moment together.
 Let’s be in our movie right now.”
 Communication is important to the band.
 Directors’ front man, Sahr Ngaujah, is an actor as well as a singer.
-(On Broadway, Sahr took the lead role as Nigerian singer Fela Kuti in Bill T. Jones’s FELA!
+(On Broadway, Sahr is currently in Moulin Rouge!, and before that, took the lead role as Nigerian singer Fela Kuti in Bill T. Jones’s FELA!
 Savvy viewers may recognize Ngaujah in Netflix’s Luke Cage or as the voice of Overwatch’s Doomfist.)

 Directors’ own style of cinematic rock echoes the sound of New York, fusing punk, pop, hip-hop, and R&B. The five band members reflect the mother city’s diversity, with backgrounds ranging from Israel to West Africa, from India to Puerto Rico.
 “Directors” is Sahr Ngaujah on vocals; Jordan McLean, on trumpet, keys, vocals; Amir Ziv on drums and vocals; as well as “Low Mentality” bassist/singer Nikhil P. Yerewadekar and Ricardo Quinones on electric guitar/vocals.
-The band just wrapped up a three-month residency at NuBlu.
-ACTION!, the band’s debut EP, will come out on a 12" LP — 45rpm, for extra fatness in tone.
-The band will celebrate the release of ACTION! at Joe’s Pub on January 28th.
+ACTION!, the band’s debut EP, came out on a 12" LP — 45rpm, for extra fatness in tone.